-- Note 1: Unless stated otherwise, the above New/Revised/Amended Standards and Interpretations are effective for annual periods beginning on or after their respective effective dates. - Note 2: Sellers and lessees shall retroactively apply the amendments to IFRS 16 to sale-and-leaseback transactions signed after the date of initial application of IFRS 16.
+- Note 1: Unless stated otherwise, the above New/Revised/Amended Standards and Interpretations are effective for annual periods beginning on or after their respective effective dates. - Note 2: Applicable to annual reporting periods beginning on or after January 1, 2025.
+If the amendment is applied for the first time, the impact is recognized in retained earnings at the date of initial application.
+When the Company uses a non-functional currency as the reporting currency, the impact amount will be adjusted to the foreign exchange differences under the equity section as of the initial application date.